-These unique denim fabric key fobs are really easy to make and can be personalized.
-They would make a great upcycled handmade gift.
+These unique denim fabric key fobs are easy to make and can be personalized.
+They would make a great upcycled handmade gift for men.

 I love to upcycle old clothes, especially the family’s jeans.
-There are so many wonderful interesting elements on a pair of jeans besides the fabric.
-I love to incorporate, the jean seams, waistbands, and pockets on a pair of jeans in my upcycles.
+Besides the fabric, there are so many wonderful, interesting elements in a pair of jeans.
+I love to incorporate the jean seams, waistbands, and pockets on a pair of jeans in my upcycles.
 They add so much character to any denim craft.

-A couple of weeks ago, I used the seams from an old pair of jeans to make some fun denim coasters.
-This time I have just used the waistbands from an old pair of jeans to make some cool fabric key fobs.
+I used the seams from an old pair of jeans a couple of weeks ago to make some fun denim coasters.
+This time I used the waistbands from an old pair of jeans to make some cool fabric key fobs.

 Making Upcycled Denim Key Fobs

 Like with the coasters, this jeans upcycle doesn’t require any sewing.
-This is just as well, as jeans waistbands are thick and difficult to stitch.
+This is just as well, as jeans’ waistbands are thick and difficult to stitch.
 Each fabric key fob only takes a couple of minutes to make.
-Each one can be personalized by stenciling an initial or number onto the fabric.
+Each one can be personalized by stencilling an initial or number onto the fabric.

-The key fobs were so easy to make, I ended up making four in under an hour.
-I made one for each for my boys and one for my husband.
-As I have a big stash of old jeans for upcycling, I used the waistbands from a few different pairs of jeans.
-However, you can make three to four of these fabric key fobs from the waistband from one pair of jeans.
+The key fobs were so easy to make that I made four in under an hour.
+I made one for each of my boys and one for my husband.
+I have a big stash of old jeans for upcycling, so I used the waistbands from a few different pairs of jeans.
+However, you can make three to four of these fabric key fobs from the waistband of one pair of jeans.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.